Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

 - **ABC extinguisher** : use dry-chemicals to extinguish fires of type A, B or C.
 It is corrosive, so should be avoided on computers.
 - **BC extinguisher** : use CO2 to put off B and C fires.
-It is safe to use on computers, but must be careful as it removes the O2 of the room so prevent humans to breathe.
+It is safe to use on computers, but must be careful as it removes the O2 of the room and prevents humans to breathe.
 - **Yellow extinguisher** : put off class D metal fires

 #### Water Sprinkler